ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    A key benefit of encapsulating the divergence in an auxiliary layer is that we can easily implement and swap in other divergences, such as the :math:`\chi`-divergence or the :math:`\alpha`-divergence.
-   Alternative divergences for variational inference is an active research topic [#li2016]_ [#dieng2017]_.
+   Using alternative divergences for variational inference is an active research topic [#li2016]_ [#dieng2017]_.

-.. admonition:: Implicit models
+.. admonition:: Implicit models and adversarial learning

-   Additionally, we could also extend the divergence layer to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in the closed-form expression above.
+   Additionally, we could also extend the divergence layer to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in the analytical form above.
    This relaxes the requirement on approximate posterior :math:`q_{\phi}(\mathbf{z}|\mathbf{x})` (and incidentally also prior :math:`p(\mathbf{z})`) to yield tractable densities, at the cost of